pmessan/BlueRovGUI/README.md

 Make sure to have Qt and all it's dependencies installed. ;)

-More improvments on the way!
+More improvements on the way!